De-quantisation of the Quantum Fourier Transform: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Cristian Calude for many helpful discussions and much advice, as well as Tania Roblot for comments and suggestions.
+The author would like to thank Cristian S. Calude for many helpful discussions and much advice, Tania K. Roblot for comments and suggestions, and the anonymous referees whose comments helped improve the paper.
 This work was in part supported by a University of Auckland Summer 2010 Fellowship.